 Bullying Prevention Month 2023: Bullying Prevention Stimulation Activities for People of All Ages

 [Image Description: "Bullying Prevention Stimulation Activities for All Ages" in left-aligned white text overlapping a background of dark blue cubes outlined in black.
-My First Former Buddy Club President logo is in the bottom right corner of the image with "FIRST FORMER BUDDY CLUB PRESIDENT" in center-aligned italicized black font overlapping an enlarged light blue heart with several small red hearts and a lighter blue background in the background of the enlarged heart.]
+My First Former Buddy Club President logo is in the bottom right corner of the image with "FIRST FORMER BUDDY CLUB PRESIDENT" in center-aligned italicized black text overlapping an enlarged light blue heart with several small red hearts and a lighter blue background in the background of the enlarged heart.]

 TRIGGER WARNING ABOUT INTRO: If you are affected by bullying, the introduction of this blog post may be triggering.
 If you need support right now, please seek help from a therapist, and/or other mental health professional who is qualified to do so or call the National Suicide Prevention Lifeline at 988 or text "HOME" to the Crisis Text Line at 741741 if you live in the USA or text "CONNECT" to the Crisis Text Line at 686868 if you live in Canada.
+You can also visit my hotline resources page by clicking on this hyperlink: Hotline Resources.

 Bullying does not just occur in schools and childhood.
 Unfortunately, there is also adult bullying.
 There is workplace bullying and even when your sibling, parent/guardian, other family members, and/or other people are name-calling, shouting at, talking down to, laughing at (with cruel intentions), hitting, or doing other mean actions to you or other people, it is bullying.
 Your friend, partner's family, or your own family talking badly about you behind your back or other people behind their backs is bullying as well.
 Controlling someone, tricking them into doing something bad that will hurt them or others, or intentionally preventing them from participating in social opportunities with cruel intentions is bullying too.
 This is true even if you are doing these things because you are angry at them (with the exception of hitting back for self-defense and avoiding toxic people to protect your and your loved ones' mental health).
 Parents of children of all ages (even adult children) in the disability community and/or of other differences not being able to see past their children's differences is bullying.
 Mocking someone's stutter or speech impediment is bullying.